kenrick90/GrabReceiptsFromOutlook/README.md

 2. Extract information from the receipts and saves this information in a csv file - "C:\GrabReceipts\claims.csv"
    a.
 Date of Receipt
    b.
 Value of Receipt

+PreRequisite:
+1.Grab receipts under "Business" category are sent to your outlook 2.Python 3
+3.Run "pip install comtypes.client" in order for the script to work 4.pip "pip install PyPDF2" in order for the script to work